Devographics/StateOfCSS-2020/README.md

-# State of JavaScript 2019
+# State of CSS 2020 report

-The repo for the [2019 State of JavaScript survey](https://2019.stateofjs.com/) site.
+The repo for the [2020 State of CSS survey](https://2020.stateofcss.com/) site.
 Powered by [Gatsby](https://www.gatsbyjs.org/).

 ## Setup